Many self-employed therapists could reduce their tax bill by deducting business meal expenses, but they don’t.

 How much is the business meals deduction for therapists?

 The amount of the business meals deduction has gone through some changes.
 For some tax years, business meal expenses are 100% deductible.
-For others, they’re only 50% deductible.
+In 2024, they’re only 50% deductible.

 Where do you list business meals deductions on your tax return?